tobybreckon/python-cnn-tools-test/README.md

  * For **TensorFlow** only - use tests 1, 4 and 5 only.
  * For **Keras** (which uses TensorFlow as a backend) - use tests 1, 2, 4, 5 only.
  * For **PyTorch** only - use test 3 only.
+ * _See very simple test 1a for additionally testing sci-kit-learn is available in the same python environment_

 _Assumes that git and wget tools are available on the command line or that similar tools are available to access git / download files._